Takata, brought down by airbag crisis, files for bankruptcy

 Related: Have an exploding airbag?
 You might get $500

-The airbag scandal has led to a slow and painful demise for Takata, which started out as a textile manufacturer more than 80 years ago.
+The airbag scandal has led to a slow and painful demise for Takata, which started out as a textile manufacturer more than 80 years ago and later came to specialize in seat belts and other auto safety equipment.

 "The sad saga of Takata ... has resulted in the implosion of one of the automotive industry's oldest and most successful suppliers due to technical hubris, mismanagement and a systemic corporate culture of manipulation," said Scott Upham, the CEO of Valient Market Research.

-Earlier this year, the company admitted to manipulating key information about the faulty inflators for years even after they started killing and injuring people in cars.
-It pleaded guilty in the U.S. to a criminal charge of wire fraud for which it will have to pay $1 billion.
+Earlier this year, Takata admitted to manipulating and withholding key information about the faulty inflators for years, even after they started exploding in people's cars.
+It pleaded guilty in the U.S. to a criminal charge of wire fraud for which it will have to pay $1 billion, including a $125 million fund to compensate victims and their families.

-But Takata shareholders are unlikely to get their money back, Upham said.

-Takata's stock plunged more than 65% last week following reports that its bankruptcy filing was imminent.
+The company's stock plunged more than 65% last week following reports that its bankruptcy filing was imminent.
+Its shares were suspended Monday because they're going to be delisted, the Tokyo Stock Exchange said.

+The major automakers who used Takata airbags in their cars -- including Honda (HMC), Toyota (TM) and GM (GM) -- could also end up out of pocket.
+Upham said they're likely to have to pick up the tab for most of the estimated $5 billion that's needed to pay for replacing the tens of millions of Takata airbag inflators still in people's vehicles around the world.

+Only 35% of affected cars have so far had their inflators replaced, he added.
+The process of making all U.S. vehicles safe again could last until 2023.